Below Deck: Production

-Producers booked a five-week Caribbean charter in Sint Maarten on the 50-meter (164-foot) yacht Cuor di Leone.
+For the first season, producers booked a five-week Caribbean charter in Sint Maarten on the 50-meter (164-foot) yacht Cuor di Leone.
 The yacht was renamed Honor for the series, and is captained by Lee Rosbach.
 The original crew used for the vessel were given the time off, to be replaced by the cast of the series for the duration of filming.
 Rosbach and his first officer and engineer stayed on board the vessel to ensure everything went as planned.
 Chief stewardess Adrienne Gang, chef Ben Robinson and stewardess Kat Held had worked on yachts prior to the series.
 The series was shot over a six-week period in September and October 2011.

 On August 27, 2013, Bravo announced that the series' first season averaged 1.4 million total viewers per episode, which led the network to renew Below Deck for a second season.
 The second season premiered on August 12, 2014, and featured four returning cast members from the previous season: Captain Lee Rosbach, Ben Robinson, Kat Held and Eddie Lucas.
 New cast additions included Kate Chastain, siblings Kelley and Amy Johnson, Jennice Ontiveros, Andrew Sturby, and Logan Reese.
 The second season had the crew working on Ohana, a 153-foot yacht, during the charter season in the British Virgin Islands.
 The season concluded on November 4, 2014.

 Bravo renewed Below Deck for a third season after the second season finale, which was the highest rated episode of the season.
 In March 2015, Bravo announced a Below Deck spin-off show entitled Below Deck Mediterranean, which would feature a crew heading to "the world's oldest cruising grounds, the Mediterranean Sea, for its next superyacht charter season."

 The third season premiered on August 25, 2015.
-The show followed crew members living and working in the Bahamas on a 161-foot yacht called Eros.
+The season followed crew members living and working in the Bahamas on a 161-foot yacht called Eros.
 A sneak peek of the season was released on July 21, with a half-hour preview special which aired on August 10, 2015.
 The season featured Lee Rosbach, Kate Chastain, Amy Johnson and Eddie Lucas who all returned from the previous season, along with another five new crew members.

 In April 2016, the network renewed Below Deck for a fourth season which was filmed in the US Virgin Islands.